svenpetersen1965/C64-Keyboard-Controlled-Kernal-Switch/README.md

 I want to thank MindFlareRetro (https://www.youtube.com/channel/UCBbbiZC2YodIp2Pi-lywG-A/featured) for reviewing my documentation.

 # Known Issue
-Some games/software require an EXROM-Reset, because they change the reset vector.
+Some games/software require an EXROM-Reset, because they change the reset and/or NMI vector.
 Then the reset does not jump, where it should jump.
+It even seems, that the problem is persistent even after a power off.
+Don't panic... your C64 will function again, later.
+It seems, those games leave some traces in RAM, which have to get lost after being powered off for a while.

 This can be solved by also holding EXROM low while the reset.
 One of the two reserved IO pins in the pin header can serve to assert EXROM.
 The software will be changed and the result will be tested.